JordanRutyna/active-directory-home-lab/README.md

 - [ ] Write PowerShell scripts for bulk user creation and account auditing (see `/scripts`)
 - [ ] Harden DNS settings and review event logs for suspicious activity
 - [ ] Implement additional GPOs (drive mapping, software restriction, wallpaper enforcement)
+- [ ] Set up a shared network folder and apply FileShare_HR permissions

 ---

 ## Scripts

-PowerShell automation scripts will be added to the `/scripts` folder in Phase 2 and 3.
+PowerShell automation scripts will be added to the `/scripts` folder in Phase 3.
 Planned scripts:

 - `New-BulkUsers.ps1` — Create multiple AD users from a CSV file
 - `Get-LockedAccounts.ps1` — Audit and report locked user accounts